 This is another powerful song about suffering from writer Matt Redman.
 Matt wrote this when visiting a church he helped plant but later moved away from.
 The song remembers God’s faithfulness and presence with us through victories and pain.
 The chorus is an anthem of God’s continual nearness and involvement in every moment of our lives.

-Again, we will be posting more extensive reflections on each of these songs over the next couple weeks.
-For a bonus sixth song—not necessarily ideal for congregational singing—check out Shane and Shane’s “Though You Slay Me.”
+As a bonus song—not necessarily ideal for congregational singing—check out Shane & Shane’s “Though You Slay Me.”